Everything Belongs to the Future

 One of the drug's designers casts her lot with the radicals, clueing them into a counter-agent that will cause rapid aging in those already taking the drug.
 Daisy Craver is 95 years old, yet she chose to physically remain about 15 years of age, and that decision seems to have affected her personality and outlook on life as well.
 Aren't all teenagers disaffected with the world and their lot in it, don't most of them think they know it all, and resent their elders?
 Daisy is in such a predicament, either bored with her life, or resentful of those who act much older than her, or both.
 Unfortunately, we don't get the explantions we need, so it's hard to understand her motives.
 She seems to be just a spoiled brat.
 It's possible she could have perfected the drug and made it more affordable, instead she wants to destroy it.
 Why isn't she the one writing the letters from prison instead of the radical Nina?
 Again, I don't know.
 It's frustrating.

 This can be forgiven in part because this is Penny's first foray into fiction, although I believe she has also published some poetry.
 Her main occupation is as a journalist focusing on feminst issues with various UK and US publications, having recently written several insightful pieces on the UK Brexit vote and the current US Presidential election.
-This is part of the Tor.com novella program, which has been publishing some very good stories in print and e-book editions for a little over a year.
+This is part of the Tor.com novella program, which has been publishing some very good stories in print and e-book editions for the past few years.
 This is a worthy edition to the collection, but only in the context of the character interaction, and it's not as good as others I've read.
 If you have a Kindle, the $2.99 price is very reasonable, and it's the same for the Nook or Kobo reader.
 Not a waste of time, but considering its brevity, maybe not worth the paperback price.

 Would you like to contribute an article on your favorite SF, Fantasy or Horror book?